kubernetes/kubernetes/docs/proposals/volume-provisioning.md

         controller attempts to delete the provisioned volume and creates an event on the claim

-Existing behavior is un-changed for claims that do not specify `claim.Spec.Class`.
+Existing behavior is unchanged for claims that do not specify `claim.Spec.Class`.

 * **Out of tree provisioning**